takku-123/Predictive-Heart-Disease-Diagnostics-Using-SVMs/README.md

 ### Dataset Splits:
 - **Training Data**:
   - Used to train the SVM models.
-  - Contains labeled data for supervised learning.
+  - Contains labelled data for supervised learning.
 - **Test Data**:
   - Used to validate the models' performance on unseen data.
 - **Semi-Supervised Data**:
-  - Includes a mix of labeled and unlabeled data to simulate real-world scenarios where some diagnoses are unknown.
+  - Includes a mix of labelled and unlabeled data to simulate real-world scenarios where some diagnoses are unknown.

 ---